-THE DEADLINE to submit letters to the editor and commentaries for next

-Tips for a Great Summertime Lawn

-TAKE

-THE

-HINT

-KAREN

-the height It's mid-summer and the heat is on - literally!
-The recent heat wave and intense summer heat can take a toll on your lawn.
-If you find your grass is scorched and stressed, read on.
-The following golden rules of

-watering, as well as a few tried and true lawn tips can help revive

-your lawn to make it lush once again!
+THE DEADLINE to submit letters to the editor and commentaries for next mid-summer and the heat is on - literally! recent heat wave and intense summer heat can take a toll on your lawn.
+If you find your grass is scorched and stressed, read on. following golden rules of watering, as well as a few tried and true lawn tips can help revive your lawn to make it lush once again!